Skip to Content

 What can you do about it?

-Many high-street hearing services offer free hearing checks, and you can also ask your GP for a referral on the NHS.
+Like us, many high-street hearing services offer free hearing checks.
+However, unlike most, we offer home visits at no extra cost.
+You can also ask your GP for a referral on the NHS.
 Even if it turns out your hearing is fine, it’s reassuring to know.

 Technology has come a long way